HoRse Feed & Supplements to Support Tying Up

 - RER is thought to be caused by abnormal regulation of calcium within the cell.
 Calcium is critical for normal muscle contraction and relaxation.
 Young horses in training, fillies, and horses with nervous temperaments appear to be most affected by RER.

 - EPSM (also called PSSM) is often seen in stock-type horses (Quarter Horses), Warmbloods (Hanoverians and Westphalians), and some draft breeds (Percherons and Belgians).
-It is the result of a defect in the metabolism of glycogen (the stored form of glucose) in the muscles.
+It is the result of a defect in the metabolism of glycogen (stored form of glucose) in the muscles.

 Dietary Goals for EPSM or RER horses